 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-"Our industry must develop a workforce capable of helping customers maximise the benefits and opportunities made possible by the delivery of data, voice and multimedia over the same network," said John Venator, president and chief executive officer, CompTIA.
+"Our industry must develop a workforce capable of helping customers maximize the benefits and opportunities made possible by the delivery of data, voice and multimedia over the same network," said John Venator, president and chief executive officer, CompTIA.

-Leading the call from a number of large enterprises and vendors to have a standard certification, CompTIA recently introduced its "Convergence+ Certification," which recognises individuals who are qualified to monitor a network that is either in the process of converging or already converged, offering enterprises a basis on which to evaluate the capabilities of potential administrators.
+Leading the call from a number of large enterprises and vendors to have a standard certification, CompTIA recently introduced its "Convergence+ Certification," which recognizes individuals who are qualified to monitor a network that is either in the process of converging or already converged, offering enterprises a basis on which to evaluate the capabilities of potential administrators.

 "CompTIA Convergence+ was developed at the urging of the convergence industry," Venator said.
 "This certification fills a void and a need for an industry-accepted credential that validates foundation-level skills for IT and communications professionals working with these emerging technologies."